Graphics or Links

 If the Image resolutions is altered to make it a higher resolution it will make the image appear blurry because there was not enough information in the file to properly scale the pixels up.

-- PPI or Pixels Per Inch is used to measure the number of squares (pixels) per linear inch on screen that the image holds.
+PPI or Pixels Per Inch is used to measure the number of squares (pixels) per linear inch on the screen that the image holds.
 These pixels are converted in-house by the printer to dots for reproduction purposes.
-The PPI measurement can be the same as DPI but is always recommended to be 300ppi for high quality commercial print.
+The PPI measurement can be the same as DPI but is always recommended to be 300ppi for high-quality commercial print.

 Pixels vs Dots